Skip to cookie consent Skip to main content

 • Pain in an area of a previously healed injury or at the site of a recent surgery

 Certain symptoms may suggest a more serious problem with your health.
-You should see a doctor if you have pain that wakes you up at night, or pain accompanied by:
+See a doctor if you have pain that wakes you up at night, or pain accompanied by:

 • Chest pain